 - Pour the tofu into a large bowl, add the rice, mint, cilantro, and lime leaves.
 Use a fork or clean hands (if you can tolerate the heat) to gently toss the mixture to combine it.

-- Taste and adjust the seasoning with a little more fish sauce or lime juice as needed.
+- Taste and adjust the seasoning with a little more fish sauce, sugar, or lime juice as needed.

 - Serve the salad warm or chill and serve cool.

 - Make ahead: you can make the tofu ahead of time and keep it separate from the rice and herbs until ready to serve.
 Refrigerated rice can be hard and chalky so make sure to reheat the rice gently in a microwave if using leftover rice.